 If I say to myself that I am going give up my supper tomorrow, it’s unlikely that I will feel anything more than vanity or anxiety.
 But if I sacrifice the ‘I’s’ that want to think about tomorrow’s supper or the fear of unpleasantness connected with making efforts in the instinctive center, it becomes possible to give these up in order to be present.
 This changes the picture; suddenly I am—as Gurdjieff suggests—giving up illusions.

-Maybe when you first awaken in the morning, you like to try to imagine how you day will go.
+Maybe when you first awaken in the morning, you like to try to imagine how your day will go.
 If that is the case, then you can sacrifice your morning reverie and instead start your day by being present.
 The illusion you are giving up here is that you can do, that you are clever enough to predict the details of your day.
 Or maybe you walk or jog and allow yourself to imagine pleasant scenarios.
 Maybe you do this because you find jogging or walking boring.
-If that is the case, then you can sacrifice you pleasant dreams for trying divide your attention between your body and what you see in front of you.
+If that is the case, then you can sacrifice your pleasant dreams, and instead, try to divide your attention between your body and what you see in front of you.
 In this case what you sacrifice is the illusion that it is events, not your lack of effort, that make your outings boring.

 In sense all we’re doing here is creating a space in our lives for self-remembering.
 Our lives can be made more deliberate in a way that incorporates inner work into our daily activities, but we have to want to do it.